 Can I connect Sonos to my TV?

-Yes, with PLAYBAR.
-Just connect it to your TV using the optical cable that comes with it.
-Then control it with your regular TV remote, or with your mobile phone or tablet using the Sonos app.
-PLAYBAR also works as a music streaming speaker when your TV’s off.
+Yes, with Playbase or Playbar.
+Just connect it to your TV using the optical cable included.
+Then control it with your regular TV remote, or with your mobile phone or tablet using the free Sonos app.
+Playbase and Playbar also work as music streaming speakers when your TV is off.